lgreco/DataStructures/CarWash/src/README.md

 * The length of the simulation: how long will you be observing the car wash?
 Plan for a length that is between 250 and 500 times longer than the car wash cycle.

-With these requirements in place -- and any clarifications we will develop during class time -- **write your CarWash.java to compute the minimum, average, and maximum wait time for a car wash of your choice.** Your choice determines the capacity of the car wash and its washing time.
+With these requirements in place -- and any clarifications we will develop during class time -- **write your CarWash.java to compute the minimum, average, and maximum wait time for a car wash of your choice.** The capacity of the car wash and its washing time, should be parameters that you determine when you start the simulation.
 The arrival rate will be ultimately obtained from `Random.nextInt()`; initially you may use a constant rate to simplify your coding.

 Again, do not let this initial simplicity trick you into an arithmetic solution to the problem.
 It is easy to be tempted to think that if a car wash cycle is 3 minutes and a car arrives every 2 minutes and the capacity is 4 cars, the min waiting time is 0, the max is 12, and the average is somewhere in-between.
 It may work for the initial simplified assumption of constant arrival rate but ultimately you will have to use actual random arrivals.
 Plan for it.